sorce/ledstrip-ambiance/README.md

 ledstrip-ambiance
 =================

-ambilight clone using python, an arduino and an lpd8806 based ledstrip.
+ambilight clone using python2.7, an arduino uno and an lpd8806 based ledstrip.

 Libraries / Modules used: